 Expand our E-Commerce Reach and Capabilities.
 We own and operate two of the leading direct-to-consumer e-commerce websites in our industry, VaporNation.com and VapeWorld.com.
-These sites are two of the most visited within our segment according to Alexa Traffic Rankings, a leading data analytics firm, and as of December 31, 2018, we ranked in the top five in 44 Google key search terms and in the top ten in 175 Google key search terms.
-We are developing a unique e-commerce platform, Vapor.com, which is scheduled to launch within the next six months, that we expect will further increase our industry leadership position in e-commerce.
-We intend to continue to optimize our ecommerce platform to improve conversion rates, increase average order values, and grow our margins.
+These sites are the most trafficked within our segment according to Alexa Traffic Rankings, a leading data analytics firm, and as of March 31, 2018, we ranked first in over 15 Google key search terms and over 150 in the top five key search term positions.
+We intend to continue to optimize our ecommerce platforms to improve conversion rates, increase average order values, and grow our margins.

 Pursue Value-Enhancing Strategic Acquisitions.
-Through our recently-completed acquisitions of VaporNation (Better Life Holdings, LLC) and Pollen Gear LLC, we have added new markets within the United States, new product lines, talented employees and operational best practices.
+Through our recently-completed acquisition of Better Life Holdings, LLC, we have added new markets within the United States, new product lines, talented employees and operational best practices.
 We intend to continue pursuing strategic acquisitions to grow our market share and enhance leadership positions by taking advantage of our scale, operational experience and acquisition know-how to pursue and integrate attractive targets.
 We believe we have significant opportunities to add product categories through our knowledge of our industry and possible acquisition targets.

 Enhance Our Operating Margins.
 We expect to enhance our operating margins as our business expands through a combination of additional product purchasing discounts, reduced inbound and outbound shipping and handling rates, reduced transaction processing fees, increased operating efficiencies and realizing the benefits of leveraging our existing assets and distribution facilities.
 Additionally, we expect that our operating margins will increase as our product mix continues to evolve to include a greater portion of our proprietary branded products.
-We are committed to supporting our proprietary brands, such as Higher Standards and Pollen Gear, which offer better price points and significantly higher gross margins than supplier-branded products.
+We are committed to supporting our proprietary brands, such as Higher Standards, which offer better price points and significantly higher gross margins than supplier-branded products.

 Developing A World-Class Portfolio of Proprietary Brands.
 We intend to develop a portfolio of our own proprietary brands, which over time should improve our blended margins and create long-term value.
 Our brand development will be based upon our proprietary industry intelligence that allows us to identify market opportunities for new brands and products.
 We plan to leverage our distribution infrastructure and customer relationships to penetrate the market quickly with our proprietary brands and to gain placement in thousands of stores.
-In addition, we plan to sell such products directly to consumers via the brand websites and our ecommerce properties.
-Our existing proprietary brands include our Higher Standards, Aerospaced, Groove and Pollen Gear brands.
-In May 2018, we entered into an exclusive license agreement with Keith Haring Studio to manufacture and sell consumption accessory products that will incorporate certain artwork images created by the iconic artist Keith Haring, and in July 2018, we entered into a joint venture with an affiliate of Gilbert Milam, one of the most influential celebrities in the industry today, to create, develop and market a line of consumer products to be sold under the VIBES brand name, including rolling papers and, potentially, clothing, backpacks, cases, and other smoking accessories.
-We are currently in the final stages of product development for some of these products.
-In addition, we have absorbed the Marley Natural accessory line as a house brand.
-In creating or acquiring our proprietary brands, we intend to stay mindful of our key supplier relationships and to identify opportunities within our product portfolio and in the market where we can introduce or acquire compelling products that do not directly compete with the products of our core suppliers.
+In addition, we plan to sell such products directly to consumers via the brand websites and our e-commerce properties.
+Our existing proprietary brands include our Higher Standards and Aerospaced brands.
+We have short term plans to introduce a brand in partnership with the estate of the iconic artist Keith Haring and a rolling paper brand with one of the most influential celebrities in the industry today.
+In addition, we are absorbing the Marley Natural accessory line as a house brand.
+In creating our proprietary brands, we intend to stay mindful of our key supplier relationships and to identify opportunities within our product portfolio and in the market where we can introduce compelling products that do not directly compete with the products of our core suppliers.
 We believe that, over time, our proprietary brands will have a significant positive impact on our results of operations.